cliff-simpkins/dev-personas/README.md

   </tr>
 </table>

-## Design Considerations
+## Persona Design Considerations

 The personas have their root in my experience as a Product Manager at Microsoft - I've been working with personas for 15+ years, designing personas for Windows and Microsoft Azure and working with the UX team that managed personas for all of Microsoft's developer offerings.
 I could write a book on the lessons learned from Microsoft's decades of persona experience - learning more about differences of segments vs personas, too many vs too few, the importance of regional tailoring, and more (and - in fact - I wrote [a chapter on the topic of personas](https://www.goodreads.com/book/show/49385943-developer-marketing-and-relations)  :) ).

 These particular personas have their roots in an effort in 2017 to create base personas that are industry-wide, not just focused on one product/business.
 In 2019, my team built and tested a series of Cloud Developer personas (Conductor, Craftsman, Explorer, Artist, and Tactician) that we used with GTM strategy and content creation/testing.
 I even collaborated with several other platform providers on the idea of open-sourcing them.
 But the Pandemic came in and put this on the back-burner and I changed companies.
 The personas in this repository reflect a further evolution of those five, further expanding them and incorporating persona needs I felt running a DevRel team a SaaS provider.

 ### Designed for collaboration
-Although built with the DevRel team in mind, the personas are designed to be usable by DevRel stakeholder/partner teams - marketing, product, and field/sales.
+Although built with the DevRel and developer marketing teams in mind, the personas are designed to be usable by DevRel stakeholder/partner teams - marketing, product, and field/sales.
 Each personas includes a professional profile section to aid with identification and measurement, as well as an 'engagement tactics by team' section that provides actionable guidance to DevRel stakeholders.

 ### Guiding principles for persona design